pmenage/bysykkel-bot/Readme.md

 You must create a bot with the BotFather on Telegram, and keep the key he sends you to call your bot.
 You must also create a developer account on Oslo Bysykkel to get a key to access the API.

+## Test on local machine

+Add a configuration file in the config folder called config.yaml, with the two following lines:
+- telegram_key: YourTelegramBotKey
+- bysykkel_key: YourBysykkelAPIKey
+Set the environment variable DEPLOY\_KIND as "local" or "cloud"

 ## Deploy on Google Container Engine

 Assuming that you have a Google Platform account, gcloud, kubectl, docker, go, and glide installed, and have a GKE cluster to deploy to, follow these steps:
 - Install the vendor dependencies with glide with `glide install`
 - Setup the secrets with `./scripts/secrets YourTelegramKey YourBysykkelKey`
-- Call the deploy script from the bysykkelBot folder `./deploy.sh YourGCPProjectID`
+- Call the deploy script from the bysykkelBot folder `./deploy.sh YourGCPProjectID DeployKind` (DeployKind is "local" or "cloud")

 ## Notes

 The chatbot asks you if you wish to share your location, and then uses the Oslo Bysykkel API to check if there are bicycles or locks near you, according to what your request was.

-## Configuration

-Add a configuration file in the config folder called config.yaml, with the two following lines:
-- telegram_key: YourTelegramBotKey
-- bysykkel_key: YourBysykkelAPIKey